-A: That’s entirely up to the individual.
-But only having a landline has some distinct disadvantages.
+A: Only having a landline has some distinct disadvantages.
 The most important being that if you need to make a call when away from the house, you’re out of luck.
 In the past, you could duck into a phone booth.
-But with the rise of the cell phone came the death of the payphone (16).
+But with the rise of the cell phone came the death of the payphone (9).
 Cell phones, too, are not without their downside.
 For instance, during natural disasters, cell towers routinely go out.
 If the battery dies and you’re not near a charging station, the phone is useless.
 And of course, you could easily walk or drive into an area with no cell coverage.
-So it’s up to you to decide whether you think a cell phone has something to offer you.

 Q: Are there any alternatives for low-income seniors?